itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 3.1) write a conditional statement using the appropriate syntax 3.2) write a function that takes a parameter and returns a value

+## Instructions
+1) Fork this repo to your own github account.
+2) Clone this repo into your own Cloud9 account workspace.
+3) Create your README.md file.
+4) Follow the instuctions in the comments to create your project
+5) Push all changes to GitHub.
+6) Host project on gh-pages.
+7) Add links to working url and project source code to your portfolio with an image and short description of the project.

 ## Projects Extensions:
 * Validate input so that it will return “Not valid input” if the user types in a wrong choice.
 * Will accept any form of a word regardless of capitalization (i.e. “Rock” “rock” roCk”)